scollier/Summit2014OSEonOSPViaHeat/scott/05-Deploy-Heat-Stack.md

     source ~/keystonerc_admin

 The names of these images are hard coded in the heat template.
 Do not change the name here.
 These images were created via disk image-builder (DIB) prior to the lab to save time.
-For more information on how to create these images, please check the upstream README (will not be accessible in the summit lab becuase of network restrictions).
+For more information on how to create these images, please check the upstream README.

 https://github.com/openstack/heat-templates/blob/master/openshift-enterprise/README.rst